Brood I will next emerge in 2029.

 Magicicada is a genus of periodical cicadas known for emerging in massive numbers in 17 or 13 year cycles/periods.
 The cicadas emerging in 2012 have 17 year life-cycles.
 Magicicada are also organized into broods.
 There are 12 broods of 17 year cicadas, and the brood emerging in 2012 is Brood I (Brood One).

-Perhaps the best way to visually distinguish the adults of the three species is by observing the coloration on their abdomens: M. septendecim have broad orange stripes with more orange than black; M. cassini have black abdomens with virtually no stripes at all; and M. septendecula have stripes that feature as much black as orange.
+Perhaps the best way to visually distinguish the adults of the three species is by observing the coloration on their abdomens: M. septendecim have broad orange stripes with more orange than black; M. cassini has black abdomens with virtually no stripes at all, and M. septendecula has stripes that feature as much black as orange.
 Visit this Magicicada.org species page for detailed information, including photos and audio.